AVG. Rating

 Meta Ratings

-Especially for complex musical passages, Monarch Mk4 handles layering and imaging evidently more confidently and precisely.
-For comfort fit, It performs faintly better (8 vs 7.3).
-Cable-wise, It is materially better built, featuring sturdier connectors and less tangling — traits where Mk12 Turris falls slightly short.
-Accessory-wise, It includes markedly more practical and high-quality items, enhancing both protection and usability.
+From delicate instrumental textures to vocal nuances, Monarch Mk4 conveys sound with noticeably enhanced finesse and resolution.
+For comfort fit, It performs slightly better (8 vs 7.3).
+Cable-wise, It is notably better built, featuring sturdier connectors and less tangling — traits where Mk12 Turris falls slightly short.
+It’s bundled components feel measurably more premium, suggesting a stronger focus on user satisfaction and long-term value.

 Sound